 Turn That Heartbeat Over Again

-by Steely Dan – FM staple from their 1972 debut “Count Down To Ecstasy”.
+by Steely Dan – FM staple from their 1972 debut “Can’t Buy A Thrill”.
 Typical downer surreal lyrics that somehow sound familiar sung over this rhapsodic tour de force of shifting tempos, clear melodic ideas and a Zappa-esque instrumental section.
 Donald Fagen’s snarky vocal and harmonies maintain the continuity.

 Dr. Jimmy and Mr. Jim